Scarlett Bordeaux: Return to WWE (2022–2025)

 On the August 5, 2022, episode of SmackDown, Scarlett, alongside Kross, returned to WWE by attacking Drew McIntyre at the conclusion of the show.
 In the following months, she returned to the managerial role she had performed during her previous run in the company, while also starting to occasionally interfere in matches to help Kross win.
 In December 2022, Scarlett was involved in her first feud when she and Kross briefly feuded with the also real-life couple Emma and Madcap Moss, which culminated in a mixed tag team match on the January 6, 2023, episode of SmackDown where Scarlett and Kross would win in what was Scarlett's first televised match as a signed WWE superstar.
 On the June 16 episode of SmackDown, Scarlett teamed up with Kross again in another winning effort against AJ Styles and Michin.

 In October 2023, Scarlett hosted NXT Halloween Havoc alongside Shotzi.
 On the December 22, 2023 episode of SmackDown, Scarlett and Kross appeared in a vignette, stating that they have formed a new alliance.
 On SmackDown: New Year's Revolution, Scarlett accompanied Kross in attacking Bobby Lashley and the Street Profits alongside the Authors of Pain and Paul Ellering who officially made their return to WWE, confirming their alliance in the process.
 The feud between the two stables culminated in a Philadelphia Street Fight at WrestleMania XL with Scarlett serving as their manager opposite B-Fab, marking her first appearance in the annual pay-per-view.
 On the following episode of NXT, Scarlett made her return to the brand alongside The Final Testament.

 During night 2 of the WWE Draft, which occurred on April 29, 2024, Scarlett was drafted to WWE Raw, with the rest of The Final Testament.
 Towards the end of the year, she, along with the rest of the Final Testament, began feuding with The Wyatt Sicks, which resulted in her wrestling Nikki Cross as part of mixed tag matches in WWE Live shows.
 On February 7, 2025, The Final Testament disbanded after AOP and Paul Ellering were released from their WWE contracts, leaving Kross and Scarlett the only members left.
 On August 10, Kross and Scarlett's WWE contracts both expired and were not renewed, ending their three-year second tenure with the company.

+Return to MLW (2025–present)

+Bordeaux made her return to MLW on November 20, 2025 at Don Gato Tequila, where she defeated Isla Dawn.